 There are many ways in which a tourism enterprise can support the economic pillar within a sustainable destination.
 Choices that an enterprise makes with regard to employment, sourcing, and purchasing have a direct and significant impact on the overall economic sustainability of a region.
 Working collectively, tourism enterprises can collaborate to create a strong unique selling point for the destination.
 Such an approach significantly enhances the ability of the area to achieve cut-through in the regional, national or international market place.
 Moreover, high quality visitor experiences that communicate the unique character of a place encourage visitors to explore further, resulting in a longer length of stay and a higher spend.

 By working together, a strong and vibrant economy can be created and protected, one where individuals, families and communities thrive.

-We work to an Environmental Action Plan, which includes targets for improvement that are reviewed annually.
-We have effective systems for monitoring and adequately managing our waste, water, wastewater and energy.
+We are guided by our Environmental Policy and we work to an Environmental Action Plan, which includes actions and targets for improvement that are reviewed annually.

 As a region develops its tourism industry, it produces significant impact on natural resources, consumption patterns and pollution.
 The response to this is that the community as a whole and the tourism sector in particular needs to re-focus and adapt.
 A balance has to be found between limits and usage so that environmental concerns can be addressed through policies, practices and initiatives with others.
 While policy-makers are very influential in this regard, there is much that can be achieved at the level of the individual tourism operator.
 Enterprises that implement a structured environmental management system which monitors their usage and consumption patterns can gain true visibility on their impacts over time.
 Based on sound knowledge and data, the enterprise can identify priority action areas and develop a phased management plan for ensuring continuous improvement.